FrontendSolutionsGmbH/jira-mysql-https-docker-compose/README.md

 # jira-docker

-docker-compose for jira including letsencrypt auto renewal https
+docker-compose for jira including mysql db + https with letsencrypt-auto-renewal

 # Description

-With this project you can easily run jira-software inside one docker-compose including https
+With this project you can easily run jira-software inside one docker-compose including https and a mysql database

-It is based on the docker image atlassian-jira-software:7.13.0 from cptactionhank.
+It is based on the docker image atlassian-jira-software:7.13.0 from cptactionhank and mysql:5
-* Note: If you want another version or to use jira and not jira-software, just change it inside the docker-compose.yaml

 [https://hub.docker.com/r/cptactionhank/atlassian-jira/](https://hub.docker.com/r/cptactionhank/atlassian-jira/)

+* Note: If you want to use another version of jira or to use jira and not jira-software, just change it inside the docker-compose.yaml

 # Prerequisite